kahnwong/docs/knowledge-base/ops/devops/devops.md

 - [Chaos Mesh](https://chaos-mesh.org/)

+## Storage

+- [CubeFS](https://cubefs.io/docs/master/deploy/k8s.html#deployment) - CubeFS is a new generation cloud-native open source storage system that supports access protocols such as S3, HDFS, and POSIX.

 ## Tools

 - [Crontab.guru](https://crontab.guru/) - An easy to use editor for crontab schedules.
 - [Should I Deploy Today?](https://shouldideploy.today/)
 - [Deploy ดีไหม?](https://deploydeemai.today/)

+## Testing

 - [Testcontainers](https://testcontainers.com/) - Unit tests with real dependencies
 - [Maelstrom](https://maelstrom-software.com/) - Maelstrom is a suite of test runners for Rust, Go, and Pytest, built on top of a general-purpose clustered job engine